Start building today!

 Prepare dishes using basic methods of cookery

-Teaches how to use a range of basic cookery methods to prepare dishes, under close supervision and guidance of more senior chefs.
+This unit teaches you how to use a range of basic cookery methods to prepare dishes, under close supervision and guidance of more senior chefs.

 Use food preparation equipment

-Teaches how to safely use commercial kitchen equipment to prepare a range of different food types, within general food preparation tasks in hospitality and catering organisations.
+This unit teaches you how to safely use commercial kitchen equipment to prepare a range of different food types, within general food preparation tasks in hospitality and catering organisations.

 Prepare appetisers and salads